hsf-training/analysis-essentials/git/04-changes.md

 when it was created,
 and the log message Git was given when the commit was created.

-> ## Where Are My Changes?
+{% callout "Where Are My Changes?" %}

->
-> If we run `ls` at this point, we will still see just one file called `mars.txt`.
+If we run `ls` at this point, we will still see just one file called `mars.txt`.
-> That's because Git saves information about files' history
-> in the special `.git` directory mentioned earlier
-> so that our filesystem doesn't become cluttered
+That's because Git saves information about files' history in the special `.git` directory mentioned earlier so that our filesystem doesn't become cluttered
-> (and so that we can't accidentally edit or delete an old version).
+(and so that we can't accidentally edit or delete an old version).
-{: .callout}
+{% endcallout %}

 Now suppose Dracula adds more information to the file.
 (Again, we'll edit with `nano` and then `cat` the file to show its contents;